AttoMap-200

 Large Travel Range and Enclosure

 AttoMap-200’s robust, heavy-duty stage can accommodate large samples or multiple samples (for automated overnight scanning).
 Samples include 300mm wafers and large rock core samples.
-The space inside the enclosure also permits modifications and upgrades such as the integration of Raman Spectroscopy.
+The space inside the enclosure also permits modifications and upgrades, such as the integration of Raman Spectroscopy.

 System Features